-Muhaqqaq Hilli was the first religious leader

-in Hilla.
-While Baghdad became the center of Shia learning during the time of the Seventh Imam (a.s) and theFour Deputies of the Imam (a.s) too were in Baghdad.
+Hilli was the first religious Muhaqqaq leader in Hilla.
+While Baghdad became the center of Shia learning during the time of the Seventh Imam (a.s) and the Four Deputies of the Imam (a.s) too were in Baghdad.
 But the persecution of the followers of the Prophet (s.a)'s Progeny reached its zenith and they started migrating from the city in large numbers to Hilla.
-It was around this time that the Shia scholars, in the leadership of Sheik Toosi, moved to Najaf e Ashraf in the year 448 H. When Halaku was plundering Baghdad, the people of Hilla sent a delegation to him and sought amnesty for their town.
-During the next century and half Hilla produced several eminent Mujtahids and Muhaqqaq Hilli was one of them.
+It was around this time that the Shia scholars, in the leadership of Sheik Toosi, moved to Najaf e Ashraf in the year 448 H. When Halaku was plundering Baghdad, the of Hilla sent a delegation to him and sought amnesty for their During the next town. century and half Hilla produced several eminent Mujtahids and Muhaqqaq Hilli was one of them.

-The Shia Scholars have been classified into three groups: the first is called the Mutaqaddameen (Early), the second is the group of Mutakhareen (The later) and the last group is Mutakhar al Mutakhareen (The Later of the Later or the Modern).
-Muhaqqaq Hilli was a very important Mujtahid of the period of transition between the epochs of the Mutaqaddameen and Mutakhareen.
-We have mentioned this here so that the reader will find it easy to understand these terms while perusing the books of history and Fiqh.
-In fact Muhaqqaq Hilli is considered the last of the roster of the Mutaqaddameen.
-TheMutakhareen start with the advent of his nephew Allama Hilli, about whom we shall discuss later in this chapter.
+The Shia Scholars have been classified into three groups: the first is called the Mutaqaddameen (Early), the second is the group of Mutakhareen (The later) and the last group is Mutakhar al Mutakhareen (The Later of the Later or the

+Muhaqqaq Hilli was Modern). very a important Mujtahid of the period of transition between the the Mutaqaddameen and Mutakhareen.
+We epochs of have mentioned this here so that the reader will find it easy to understand these terms while perusing the books of history and Figh.
+In fact Muhaqqaq Hilli is considered the last the ofroster of the the Mutaqaddameen.
+The Mutakhareen start with advent of his nephew Allama Hilli, about whom we shall discuss later in this chapter.